Ericsson/dataplanebook/src/threading/threading.rst

-From the point of view of user thread-to-user thread context switching, user mode threads implements cooperative multitasking, although no exlicit yield calls may be required on the application source level.
+From the point of view of user thread-to-user thread context switching, user mode threads implements cooperative multitasking, although no explicit yield calls may be required on the application source level.
 Thus, a user thread is never preempted and replaced with another user thread, but the underlying operating system thread may well be.